 Coding Tools and Environments

-Scratch is a block-based visual programming language that allows students to program their own interactive stories games, and animations.
-It is a web-based program and has an optional desktop version of the program that can be downloaded if preferred.
+Scratch is a block-based visual programming language that allows students to program their own interactive stories, games, and animations.
+It is a web-based program and has an optional desktop version that can be downloaded if preferred.

 Items to Whitelist

 Students and teachers will need to access the following in order to be able to complete code activities and participate in the course.
 When speaking with your school's IT department, be sure to include the asterisks as shown.

 Email Domains to Whitelist

 The course is best viewed at a minimum of 1024x600, which is the average size of a notebook computer.
 The interface was optimized for desktop displays, so using small form factors such as phones may not provide a pleasant user experience.